 Cocoa Path from Ghana to Switzerland

 You enter a cart that slides between several rooms with screens; between the rooms, the lights go out, and we have the impression of being in a cinema.
-In the beginning, we can see some of Lindt’s production in Zurich.
-After we discovered the history of cocoa from the Aztecs, the first people of the world to learn and use the fruit of cocoa.
+In the beginning, we can see some of Lindt’s production in Zurich, after we discovered the history of cocoa from the Aztecs.
 They consumed the cocoa in the form of a drink without sugar, which was called “liquid of the Gods.”
-Then the secrets of cocoa itself, with images of the preparation, drying, and fermentation of grains in Ghana, Africa.
-The country is the leading supplier of cocoa from Lindt and the world’s largest producer of cocoa.
-An impressive amount of cocoa that they export!!

-Arriving in Switzerland, cocoa will be transformed into chocolate, and during this process, cocoa conching happens.
+Arriving in Switzerland, cocoa is transformed into chocolate, and the conching is a part of the process.
 A shell-shaped machine moves the chocolate in and out, at a temperature of +-35 degrees, releases the odor of the chocolate, decreases the initial bitterness of cocoa, and makes the chocolate texture much better.
-This process of conching was invented and developed by Rudolf Lindt in 1880.
-Lindt is keen to emphasize that the quality of its chocolate is also partly due to the taste of alpine milk and the Swiss ingredients added to cocoa.
+This process of conching was discovered in 1826 by Phillip Suchard and developed by Rudolf Lindt in 1880.
+Lindt is keen to emphasize that the quality of Swiss chocolate is also partly due to the taste of alpine milk and the Swiss ingredients added to cocoa.

 The history of Swiss Chocolate

 The precursor was François-Luis Cailler, the founder of Nestlé.
-After graduating in Italy as Cioccolatieri, he opened in Vevey, in 1819, the first manufacturer of Swiss Chocolate.
+After graduating in Italy as Cioccolatieri (chocolatier), he opened in Vevey, in 1819, the first Swiss Chocolate manufactory.

-The Grand Finale of the Lindt Swiss Chocolate Adventure is a Chocolate tasting at the Lindt Store.
-I expected more from the Lindt Swiss Chocolate Adventure!
-The ticket price is the same as the other Swiss Chocolate Experiences with a considerable structure for kids.
-But if you are passing through Switzerland and do not have time to visit any chocolate factory, in this case, it may be worthwhile.
+Back to the Grand Finale of the Lindt Swiss Chocolate Adventure is a chocolate tasting at the Lindt Store.
+Honestly, I expected more from the Lindt Swiss Chocolate Adventure!
+The ticket price is the same as the other Swiss Chocolate experiences with a considerable structure for kids.
+But if you are passing through Switzerland and don’t have time to visit any chocolate factory, in this case, it may be worthwhile.
 The children will be happy to have a Lindt chocolate experience.

 Verkershaus der Schweiz – Swiss Museum of Transport